-News of Alidoosti’s detention arrives during a particularly fraught month for protesters: after killing Shekari, the government executed a second prisoner over crimes it claims he committed during the demonstrations, underlining the speed at which Iranian authorities are carrying out death sentences of detainees.
-News of the executions, which included a public hanging, arrived shortly after a senior Iranian official suggested the morality police had been “abolished by the same authorities who installed it.”
-While the Iranian government has neither confirmed nor denied news of the force’s abolition — Iranian state television has since said official’s remarks were “misinterpreted” — the potential move would mark the country’s first apparent compromise amid the widespread protests and brutal government crackdowns set off by Amini’s death.
+Despite talks of amnesty, Iranian authorities continue to crack down on demonstrators with lethal violence.
+As of January, the government has executed at least four prisoners over crimes it claims they committed during the demonstrations, underlining the speed at which Iranian authorities are carrying out the death sentences of detainees.
+News of the executions, which included a public hanging, arrived shortly after a senior Iranian official suggested the morality police had been “abolished by the same authorities who installed it,” which the Iranian government neither confirmed nor denied.
 For weeks, videos have shown police beating protesters — many of whom are women and teenagers — with batons and spraying tear gas and bullets into crowds.
-According to Human Rights Activists News Agency, at least 488 people, including 63 minors and at least 26 women, have been killed, though widespread internet blackouts have made it difficult to confirm fatalities.
-Hundreds of people have been injured, and, according to the activist group, more than 18,200 have been detained.
+According to Human Rights Activists News Agency, over 500 people, including 70 children and at least 29 women, have been killed, though widespread internet blackouts have made it difficult to confirm the fatalities.
+Hundreds of people have been injured, and according to the activist group, more than 19,600 have been arrested.

 Mahsa Amini died in police custody on September 16.